fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 I now have initial ideas working.

+I now have the code working to send information in both directions.

+### Integration with TaskManagerIO

+I would like the controller code to be integrated with TaskManagerIO so that I can use it with other codes.

+As usual there is some information on the pages for the libraries without a specific example.

 ### Why develop this code?

 I would like to use PJON to communicate around the network.